EARLY CHILDHOOD LITERACY

 Read United Day

 Read United Day reaches Bryan, Chatham, Effingham, Liberty, and Long counties, promoting literacy and a love for reading.
 On this day, nearly 1,000 United Way volunteers will read to classrooms and leave a new book behind for each class.
 In Bryan, Effingham, Liberty, and Long counties, every child will receive a new book to take home.
-In Chatham County, United Way will continue our pilot program in partnership with Live Oak Public Libraries and the Savannah-Chatham County Public School System to incentivize children and families to engage with local public libraries through exciting competitions.
+In Chatham County, United Way will continue our pilot reading competition with the Savannah-Chatham County Public School System, designed to motivate and reward students for reading more books.
 Students and their families can access the public library, participate in programs, and borrow up to five books at a time.
 In total, Read United day benefits more than 20,000 children!

 Read United Buddies